 This cycle repeats itself in new areas of the body until finally, after about two weeks, all of the sores have healed.
 The disease is contagious until all the pox have dried up and there are no new pox for one day.
 Unfortunately, the virus is also contagious for at least one day before the rash breaks out.

-In children who have been vaccinated with the varicella vaccine, a shortened, milder version of chickenpox lasting three to five days may occur with less than 30 total pox breaking out.
+In children who have been vaccinated with one dose of the varicella vaccine, a shortened, milder version of chickenpox lasting three to five days may occur with less than 30 total pox breaking out.
 This rash can still be contagious to people with compromised immune systems.
+Currently, two doses of varicella vaccine are recommended for most people, which has eliminated most cases of chickenpox, even mild disease.

 Call Your Doctor About Chickenpox if: